jyn514/jyn514.github.io/content/generality-through-systems-thinking.md

 some programs try to give you individual features—smalltalk gets you orthogonal persistence; pluto.jl gets you a “terminal of the future”; rustc gets you sub-process incremental builds. but all those features are inside a box.
 ### escaping the box
-the approach i take in this series is to instead use runtime tracking at the lowest interfaces between the program and the outside world: syscalls, cpu instructions, and [ELF files][] [^2]; interactions that cannot possibly be faked and are required for all programs that run anywhere on the system. this loses portability between OS’s and static analysis. but in turn it gains **generality**: we do not need to establish a coordination mechanism between any two processes, and our system does not need to special-case any program, because we use the same approach for all of them.
+the approach i take in this series is to instead use runtime tracking at the lowest interfaces between the program and the outside world: syscalls, cpu instructions, and [ELF files][] [^2]; interactions that cannot possibly be faked and are required for all programs that run anywhere on the system. this loses portability between OS’s and static analysis. but in turn it gains **generality**: we do not need to establish a new coordination mechanism between any two processes, and our system does not need to special-case any program, because we use the same approach for all of them.

-by doing so, we “escape the box”. by moving features outside the process, switching costs are greatly reduced: if we build things at the OS level, we don't have to rewrite them for each program, so the interface boundary is smaller. our systems work even for languages that have not yet been invented! in some sense, this series is an exploration of just how good we can make our tooling without first establishing a coordination mechanism.
+by doing so, we “escape the box”. by moving features outside the process, switching costs are greatly reduced: if we build things at the OS level, we don't have to rewrite them for each program, so the interface boundary is smaller. our systems work even for languages that have not yet been invented! in some sense, this series is an exploration of just how good we can make our tooling without first establishing a new coordination mechanism.

 note that this isn’t “just another tool” because programs running in this system can interact freely with programs outside it. there is no kind of vendor lock in. i call this [**systems thinking**](https://en.m.wikipedia.org/wiki/Systems_thinking#Characteristics) because it works at the boundaries of the systems that already exist, in full detail, rather than at the level of the abstractions that are normally built on top. systems thinking is not limited to Unix processes; you can apply it to (e.g.) distributed systems, performance tracking, and debugging.
 ### does this actually work?